mhansen/graphviz-docs/content/en/docs/layouts/writing-layout-plugins.md

 be added with each component, before packing (as above) or after the components have been packed (see circo).

-It good to check for trivial cases where the graph has 0 or 1 nodes, or no edges.
+It is good to check for trivial cases where the graph has 0 or 1 nodes, or no edges.

 At the end of `xxx_layout`, call